Mecc Cancer Treatment Blurred Plant Background

 Purpose of This Summary

-This PDQ cancer information summary has current information about the treatment of adult hypopharyngeal cancer.
+This PDQ cancer information summary has current information about the treatment of hypopharyngeal cancer.
 It is meant to inform and help patients, families, and caregivers.
 It does not give formal guidelines or recommendations for making decisions about health care.

 Reviewers and Updates